beansoft/notes-docs/notes_module/topics/Install.md

 1. A JetBrains IDE 2020.3+

-Install an IDE if you don't have one from [Jetbrains](https://www.jetbrains.com/?from=ReactNativeConsole) or [Android Studio](https://developer.android.com/sdk/installing/studio.html).
-Notes supports all major Jetbrains IDEs include IDEA CE, IDEA Ultimate, WebStorm, Android Studio, PhpStorm, RubyMine and GoLand and so on.
+Install an IDE if you don't have one from [Jetbrains](https://www.jetbrains.com) or [Android Studio](https://developer.android.com/sdk/installing/studio.html).
+Notes support all major Jetbrains IDEs include IDEA CE, IDEA Ultimate, WebStorm, Android Studio, PhpStorm, RubyMine and GoLand and so on.